cygnosic/inject_mon_driver/README.md

 # inject_mon_driver
-This driver monitors the process injection activity which uses NtCreateThreadEx and RtlCreateUserThread in the system for injection.///Tested on Win10_x64
+This driver monitors the process injection activity.
+Flags when NtCreateThreadEx and RtlCreateThreadUser are used by any injector.

+///Tested on Win10_x64